-- 3.-(1) Subject to the provisions of this Order and to the requirements in Part 2 of Schedule 1, the undertaker is granted development consent for the authorised development in Part 1 of Schedule 1 to be carried out within the Order limits. - (2) In constructing the authorised development the undertaker may construct each numbered work anywhere within the corresponding numbered area shown on the works plan up to the limits of deviation.
+3.-(1) Subject to the provisions of this Order and to the requirements, the undertaker is granted development consent for the authorised development to be carried out within the Order limits.

+(2) In constructing the authorised development the undertaker may construct each numbered work anywhere within the corresponding numbered area shown on the works plans up to the limits of deviation.